lsbardel/python-stdnet/docs/source/examples/index.rst

 .. _intro-example:

 ======================
-Tutorial & Examples
+Tutorials & Examples
 ======================

-Collection of examples which are available in the :mod:`stdnet.tests.examples.models` module.
+Collection of tutorials examples available in the :mod:`stdnet.tests.examples.models` module.

 They illustrate the use of the different :ref:`scalar <model-field>` and :ref:`data structure <model-field-structure>` fields available in :mod:`stdnet`.

+**Tutorials**

 .. toctree::
    :maxdepth: 1

    tutorial
+   tutorial2
    timeseries
    twitter